 Physician nutrition specialists are highly trained and educated individuals with expert medical knowledge of nutrition, food and health.
 Qualifications for professional practice as a physician nutrition specialist aren't regulated by any national or state agency.
 However, certification for physician nutrition specialists is available through the American Board of Physician Nutrition Specialists (ABPNS).

 All physician nutrition specialists with certification from the ABPNS are medical doctors extremely knowledgeable in nutrition.
 Before enrolling in medical school, candidates need a bachelor's degree in a natural science field.
 Doctors interested in becoming a physician nutrition specialist should complete a residency program in pediatrics, internal medicine or general surgery.
 To earn a certification from the ABPNS, candidates must also complete six months or 1000 hours of supervised instruction in clinical nutrition.

 As a result of extensive education and training, doctors enjoy stable salary and employment prospects.
-Data from the BLS reveals an 18% increase in the available number of job openings for all physicians between 2012 and 2022.
+Data from the BLS reveals an 14% increase in the available number of job openings for all physicians between 2014 and 2024.
 A doctor's specific salary is based on specialty, education and total years of professional experience.
-Physicians and surgeons living in Minnesota, Georgia and Indiana earned the highest annual average salaries, reports the BLS.

 Nutrition specialists may find work as either a dietitian or nutritionist.
 When deciding which career choice is best for you, it's important to consider the different educational requirements needed for both occupations, as well as the duties involved with each job.